jeremybytes/async-workshop-nov2020/Labs/Lab03/Lab03-Instructions.md

     .ConfigureAwait(false);
 ```

 This continuation will only run if the task is faulted.
-This is important because if the task is not faulted, then the "task.Exception" would be null.
+This is important because if the task is not faulted, then the "task.Exception" property would be null.

 TaskContinuationOptions let us restrict when a continuation will run.
 They are really useful.
 Here are some of the options I've found useful:
 * OnlyOnFaulted